skypilot-org/skypilot/docs/source/serving/update.rst

 * An update is initiated, and traffic will still be redirected to existing (old) replicas.
 * New replicas (with new settings) are brought up in the background.
-* Once ``min_replicas`` new replicas are ready, traffic is *switched*: traffic will be sent to the new replicas, and old replicas will stop receiving traffic and will be scaled down.
+* Once ``min_replicas`` new replicas are ready, new traffic will start to be redirected to the new replicas, while old replicas will stop receiving traffic and will be scaled down.
-* Replicas are versioned (starting from 1).
-During an update, traffic is entirely serviced by either old-versioned or new-versioned replicas.

-For example, suppose we have a running service hosting a Llama2 model with the following resource configuration:
+For example, suppose we have a running service hosting an AI model with the following resource configuration:

 .. code-block:: yaml